Spring Garden Revival

 Understanding Thatch Buildup in Fox River Grove’s Heavy Clay Soils

-Fox River Grove’s lawns are predominantly established on heavy clay soils, such as Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation, especially under Kentucky bluegrass, the dominant turf species.
-Illinois’ humid summers promote aggressive grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns and slow thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+Fox River Grove’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
+These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows microbial activity and organic matter decomposition.
+The result is a tendency for thatch—a dense layer of undecomposed stems and roots—to accumulate more rapidly than in well-drained soils.
+Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
+Homeowners should watch for these indicators:

 • Thinning turf despite fertilization